akinremisa/rfsed/README.md

 ## A python package for receiver functions analysis and dealing with sediment effects

-rfsed is developed specifically to implement different techniques of **analysing receiver functions from stations overlying sedimentary layers.** The package is **adaptable, efficient, and easy-to-use** for different receiver function analysis.
+rfsed is developed specifically to implement different techniques of **analysing receiver functions from stations overlying sedimentary layers.** The package is **adaptable, efficient, and easy-to-use** for different analysis receiver functions obtained from stations overlying sedimentary layers.

 Receiver functions techniques implemented in rfsed are:
 + H-k stacking of Zhu and Kanamori (2000)
 + Sequential H-k stacking of Yeck et al., (2013)
 + Resonance filtering and modified H-k stacking of Yu et al., (2015)
 + H-k stacking and Waveform Fitting two-step method of Akinremi et al., (2024)
-+ Analysis of the synthetic reciever functions with the above mentioned methods.
++ Analysis of the synthetic reciever functions with the above-mentioned methods.

 Beside these receiver function methods, rfsed has the following features: